You Might Still Need the Turbolinks Rails Gem Even with Webpacker

 After switching from Sprockets to Webpacker, I also dropped the gem Turbolinks from my Gemfile and integrated it with Webpacker.
-That had been running well without any problems, until...
-I bumped into an issue that it appeared
+That had been running well until

-redirect_to won't update the url properly even though the contents are displayed ok.
+redirect_to won't update the url, even though the contents are displayed ok.

 For example, when I'm hitting the

 /posts/new page, I'd like to redirect it to edit path:

 class PostsController def new post = existing_draft_or_create_new redirect_to [:edit, post] end def edit # find and show end end

 posts/edit.html.erb, yet the url remained